Támesis, Colombia

 Chiva in Colombia

 I rarely wake up early for something, especially if I know there is most likely another option.
+There was.
+Take the bus from Jericó to Puente Iglesias (check times as it is only every few hours I took the bus at 12).

 However, no one told me the option, and I had to hope I did not have to return to Medellín a three-hour ride just to take another 3-hour ride only a bit south.